dmohl/expectThat/readme.md

     expectThat -> foo.shouldnt be equal to "bah"

 ExpectThat also supports custom matchers.
 Any matcher that evaluates to true/false can be created.
-Here's an example of a custom matcher for Pavlov:
+Here's an example of a custom matcher for Pavlov (Note: An example for QUnit is available in the examples folder https://github.com/dmohl/expectThat/tree/master/example ):

     ((expectThat) ->
         myCustomMatchers =